lks-ai/anynode/README.md

 - I have no idea how far you can take this nor it's limits
 - LLMs can't read your mind.
 To make complex stuff in one node you'd have to know a bit about programming
 - Right now you can only see code the LLM generates in the console
-- Currently there is no way for it to "edit" the code but that is coming soon
 - You currently need an OpenAI API Key
 - Can't make a sandwich